AI Cost Curves: When API Pricing Becomes Your Biggest Infrastructure Decision

 The AI cost curve decision isn’t just an infrastructure choice.
 It’s a strategic one.

-If you’re above 50,000 queries per day and still on pure API, you’re leaving significant money on the table.
+If you’re above 50,000 queries per day and still on pure API, the gap is real and it widens with every increment: at 100,000 a day it’s $48,000 against $30,000 self-hosted, or $13,700 hybrid.
 Self-host the bulk workload.
 Keep the API for frontier-quality edge cases.

 And if latency matters, if you’re processing at the edge, if your users expect sub-100ms responses, self-hosting with quantised models isn’t optional.
 It’s the only architecture that works.